 Medicinal products with pH dependent absorption

 Gastric acid suppression during treatment with esomeprazole and other PPIs might decrease or increase the absorption of medicinal products with a gastric pH dependent absorption.
-The absorption of medicinal products taken orally such as ketoconazole, itraconazole and erlotinib can decrease during treatment with esomeprazole and the absorption of digoxin can increase during treatment with esomeprazole.
+The absorption of medicinal products taken orally such as ketoconazole, itraconazole, erlotinib and levothyroxine can decrease and dose adjustments may be required during treatment with esomeprazole and the absorption of digoxin can increase during treatment with esomeprazole.

 Concomitant treatment with omeprazole (20 mg daily) and digoxin in healthy subjects increased the bioavailability of digoxin by 10% (up to 30% in two out of ten subjects).
 Digoxin toxicity has been rarely reported.
 However, caution should be exercised when esomeprazole is given at high doses in elderly patients.
 Therapeutic monitoring of digoxin should then be reinforced.